 The Food (Labeling and Advertising) Regulations (2005) regulate general food labeling in Sri Lanka.
-The regulations require package or container labeling with the label printed in any two of the three languages (i.e., Sinhala, Tamil, or English).
+The regulations require package or container labeling with the label printed in any two of the three official languages (i.e., Sinhala, Tamil, or English).
 The label must be indelibly printed, painted, or affixed on the main panel (for imports, affixing a supplementary label is permissible).
 The regulation does not apply to packaged food weighed, counted, and or measured in the consumer's presence.

-Packaging main panel must contain:
+The product packaging's main panel must contain: